 fresh 48 session welcome guide

 Hello!
 I am so excited for our Fresh 48 session!
 I look forward to photographing your family and baby’s first moments!
-Our session will be baby-led which will allow us to have a laid-back approach during our session.
+Our session will be baby-led which will allow us to have a laid-back, documentary approach during our session.

-My goal during our session is to capture your family and your beauty in a naturalistic way with light posing.
-I believe in the power of storytelling through photography and using different perspectives and variety.
+My goal during our session is to capture your new family and your beauty in a naturalistic way with light posing.
+I will be using different perspectives and variety to tell the story of your beautiful baby’s arrival.
 I will be photographing your baby alone in the bassinet as well as with your family, in a way that documents this special time of caring and being with your fresh, new, beautiful baby.

 Fresh 48 sessions take place at the child’s birth place, often the hospital or in the family’s home.
-We will use the available window light in your hospital room and I will use different elements and perspectives to tell the story of your baby’s first few moments.
+For hospital sessions, we will use the available window light in your hospital room and I will use different elements and perspectives to tell the story of your baby’s first few moments.
 I will likely move items in the hospital room that do not add to the story, however, I suggest leaving items that are related to your newborn such as flowers and gifts and I aim to include them in the image frame.
+For in home sessions, we will use available window light in your home that best help to tell the story of your baby’s first few moments.

-The natural light is usually best during late morning around 9:30 or 10:00 am.
-We will turn off overhead/fluorescent light and work with window light.
+The natural light is usually best during late morning around 10:00 am.
+We will turn off overhead and fluorescent light and work with window light.
 If your baby is born in the evening, I can come as soon as the following morning, depending on your comfort level.

-Keep the temperature in your room a little warmer than you typically would.
+Please turn up the temperature in your room about 30 minutes before our session and keep the temperature a little warmer than you typically would.
 Some of the images of your Fresh 48 session include your baby wearing just a diaper so we want your baby to be warm, relaxed and comfortable.

-Please plan to feed your baby about 30 minutes prior to our session.
+Please plan to feed your baby about 30 minutes prior to our session, while they are in a white hospital shirt and swaddled in a hospital blanket.
 A full and sleepy baby will help the baby stay relaxed for our session.
-If baby gets hungry again during the session we can take a feeding break, having the baby lead the session.
+Having your baby fall asleep warm and comfortable will be helpful when we are moving around and using different areas of the room to tell the story.

 length of session: